Relations between e, $\pi$, golden ratios and $\sqrt{2}$: Conclusion

 \section{Conclusion}

-In summary, inspired by Euler's identity, we have provided several relations between the base of natural logarithms ($e$), the ratio of the circumference of a circle to its diameter ($\pi$), and the golden ratios ($\Phi_p$) of the additive \(p\)-sequences.
+In summary, inspired by Euler's identity, we have provided several relations between the base of natural logarithms ($e$), the ratio of the circumference of a circle to its diameter ($\pi$), the golden ratios ($\Phi_p$) of the additive \(p\)-sequences, and the ratio of the diagonal of a square to its side ($\sqrt{2}$).

-{ \bf Acknowledgements}\\ AK would like to thank all the reviewers for their useful comments which helped to improve the manuscript.
+{ \bf Acknowledgements}\\ AK would like to thank all the readers for their useful comments which helped to improve the manuscript, and Bruce E. Camber for motivating to add $\sqrt{2}$ to the list of $\{e, \pi, \Phi_p\}$.